rtayne/TO-SQLHTTP/README.md

-* Download and unzip into the SQLHTTP.ahk script directory:
+* Download and unzip into the TOSQLHTTP.ahk script directory:

       AHKhttp - https://github.com/zhamlin/AHKhttp